 British Columbia's legal framework around wrongful death has not significantly changed since the adoption of Lord Campbell's Act in 1846, including the current Family Compensation Act.
 Under the current law, only the financial dependents of familial income earners may bring a meaningful claim for damages against the wrongdoer who caused the death.
 This is deeply contrary to Canadian values because it leaves surviving family members believing that the love, companionship, and non-pecuniary contributions of their loved ones, although victims of wrongful death, have no worth under the law.
 According to the BC Wrongful Death Law Reform Society, is that it is "cheaper for a defendant to kill someone than to merely injure them."
-Currently, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Quebec, Prince Edward Island, Newfoundland, and the Yukon allow for non-economic (non-pecuniary) damages relating to loss of companionship.
-Alberta, Saskatchewan, and New Brunswick go a step further in allowing for punitive damages in egregious circumstances.
+Currently, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Quebec, Prince Edward Island, Newfoundland, and the Yukon allow for non-economic (non-pecuniary) damages relating to loss of love, guidance, care, companionship, and affection in which to provide a foundational value of human life.
+Alberta, Saskatchewan, and New Brunswick go a step further in allowing for punitive damages as a further penalty available for wrongdoers in cases of egregious circumstances.